GrokkingGrok/robotorq-reserve-system/README.md

 │   ├── mint/           # Go: Ingot validation + RoboTorq minting
 │   ├── distodam/       # Go: Distribution with demurrage
 │   ├── wallet/         # Go: Balance + transaction management
-│   ├── printer/        # Go: A Mock 3D printer to act as robot's labor for tracking, will also print RoboTorq │   ├── trust/          # Go: Contract Execution
+│   ├── printer/        # Rust: A Mock 3D printer to act as robot's labor for tracking, printers are a special type of robot that will also print RoboTorq
+│   ├── trust/          # Go: Contract Execution
 │   └── vault/          # Architecture docs for reserve system (planned) ├── tests/